Rounge-lab/GENOMICON-Seq/README.md

 Each chosen mode must be enclosed by double quotation marks 5 available modes:
    1. `"NO"` - mode will not be applied
-   2. `"fixed {integer}"` (e.g. `"fixed 450"`) - sets the length to 450, fragments with this length will have 50% to be sequenced
+   2. `"fixed {integer}"` (e.g. `"fixed 450"`) - sets the length to 450 bp, fragments with this length will have 50% to be sequenced
-   3. `"default"` - the length of 350 will have 50% chance to sequenced
+   3. `"default"` - the length of 350 bp will have 50% chance to sequenced
    4. `"medain"`  - median length based on the length of all fragments selected to be sequenced is determined.
 Fragments with this length will have 50% chance to be sequenced.
    5. `"quartil {1|2|3|4}"` (e.g. `"quartil 3"`) - value of the selected quartile will be determined based on the length of all fragments.
 Fragments with this length will have 50% chance to be sequenced.